-Don’t be fooled.
-Long gone are the days where phishing scams were clumsy, clunky, and oddly written, suggesting that you transfer claim your free prize.
-Now, the oh-so-sophisticated scams make us feel safe and looked after, often requesting a gentle and meek update of information and, seemingly, nothing more.
+Don’t be fooled – long gone are the days where phishing scams were clumsy, clunky, and oddly written, suggesting that you transfer money or claim your free prize.
+Now, the oh-so-sophisticated scams make us feel safe and looked after.
+They often gently request an update of information and, seemingly, nothing more.
 However, we are still surrounded by multiple misconceptions and false truths when it comes to phishing – and that is where it gets dangerous.

-But these misconceptions are too often proved to be just that: such ‘bulk’ phishing scams are now oh-so-sophisticated; they are clever and complex, and getting increasingly so.
-In addition, ‘spear’ phishing is becoming more commonplace, where phishers use their time and energy to research specific companies or, worryingly, individuals, to increase the likelihood of their phishing success.
+But these misconceptions are too often proved to be just that.
+Such ‘bulk’ phishing scams are now oh-so-sophisticated.
+They are clever and complex and getting increasingly so.
+In addition, ‘spear-phishing’ is becoming more commonplace, with phishers using their time and energy to research specific companies or, worryingly, individuals.
+Why?
+All to increase the likelihood of their phishing success.

 With such vast amounts of information on each and everyone of us out there – from information that we chose to share, to information that we have no intention of sharing – we are, effectively, just waiting for a phisher to spear us in an intimate and confident scam.